Ohtu-project/Ohtu-neural-networks/docs/tutorials.md

 ## How to use the Matlab integration
 Make sure you have Python 3.6 installed.
-You also need to install [TensorFlow] (https://www.tensorflow.org/install/) on your computer beforehand.
-Then you need to follow instructions below to install [Keras RetinaNet] (https://github.com/fizyr/keras-retinanet), which is the open source neural network that we are using for this project.
+You also need to install [TensorFlow](https://www.tensorflow.org/install/) on your computer beforehand.
+Then you need to follow instructions below to install [Keras RetinaNet](https://github.com/fizyr/keras-retinanet), which is the open source neural network that we are using for this project.
 Tensorflow is the backend that Keras uses.

 You should install RetinaNet in the same `matlab_integration` folder where `defect_detector.m` and `Predictions_mat.py` files are.
-Use the command line to get in the matlab_integration-folder and then you can install RetinaNet through [git] (https://git-scm.com/downloads) with the following commands:
+Use the command line to get in the matlab_integration folder and then you can install RetinaNet through git with the following commands:

 `git clone https://github.com/fizyr/keras-retinanet.git`
 `cd keras-retinanet`